Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/meeting-notes.md

 This is not only a future-facing standards question.

-There is already a visible Wikimedia footprint:
+Public Wikimedia records have documented a Wikimedia footprint:

-- Wikidata property `P14164` ("SignWriting transcription") formats through `https://steveslevinski.me/#page/formal-signwriting-analyzer/fsw/$1`
+- Wikidata property `P14164` ("SignWriting transcription") has been associated with a formatter URL for `https://steveslevinski.me/#page/formal-signwriting-analyzer/fsw/$1`
 - Wikimedia Incubator has supported sign-language test wikis with a SignWriting gadget and related custom scripts
 - older Wikimedia Cloud VPS / Labs services such as `swserver.wmflabs.org` and `swis.wmflabs.org` show that SignWriting support has already required custom bridge services

+The current state of individual properties, gadgets, services, and Cloud VPS resources should be verified before operational planning.

 That history matters because it shows both real demand and real drift.